erlete/aerotech-programming-course/docs/version-control/github/README.md

 Each green/red dot represents an executed workflow, which is a script that contains a set of instructions to be executed remotely.
 These instructions can either pass or fail

 This functionality can be used for automatic PR revisions, for example, by implementing a workflow that tests your program against multiple versions of a language.
 If the workflow fails, you will not be allowed to merge the PR until you fix the changes.

-## Pages and Wikis (GitHub)

-[Pages](https://pages.github.com/) and [Wikis](https://docs.github.com/en/communities/documenting-your-project-with-wikis/about-wikis) are presentation tools for the repository.
-They can hold an interface for the project and all the required documents that explain how to use it.

-These functionalities will not be covered in this course since they are not *absolutely* relevant, but they can be interesting to explore on your own, so feel free to do so!

 ## GitHub Setup